 What kinds of employers hire through the recruiting program?

 - The ability to plan hiring needs months into the future

 - The need to hire several entry-level people each year

 Many organizations do not fall into these categories, so be sure you use other job search strategies along with this tactic.

 Recruiting Program Components

-This year, employers will attend Virtual Industry Fairs to speak with students about current and future job and internship opportunities.
-This coming Spring semester, Tufts will be hosting two industry fairs and one general career and internship fair to support the needs of students from all majors and backgrounds in the Schools of Arts & Sciences, Engineering, and the School of the Museum of Fine Arts at Tufts.
+This year, employers will attend Virtual Career Fairs to speak with students about current and future job and internship opportunities.
+This fall and spring, Tufts will host general career and internship fairs to support the needs of students from all majors and backgrounds in the Schools of Arts & Sciences, Engineering, and the School of the Museum of Fine Arts at Tufts.